 Lake Karats is an elongated lake that stretches approx. 25 km east to west.
 In the east, flat areas with islands and islets.
 In the west the valley gets narrower and the lake is lined by small mountains.
 You find different types of forests here.
 Everything from pine forests to deciduous forests, mountain birch and bare mountains.

 From Karats you can lift the canoe (uneven trail so it’s not possible to use a cart) past the whitewater rapids in Lillselet over to the next lake called Peuraure, which is the same size as Karats lake.
+It’s a quite tough portage that usually takes a full day.
+First, you carry the canoe and then you walk back to get your bags and equipment.
+Then the same procedure when you’re going back, so you need to calculate with 2 days just to go between these two lakes.

 There are no fixed routes in this area.
 Lake Karats and Peuraure are huge lakes so do not set up an exact plan that you have to paddle around the whole lake or of how many kilometers you should paddle each day.
 The thing with being in the wilderness is to enjoy each day as it comes.
 You can never plan for what the weather or wind would be like so you have to have an open mindset and be prepared to change plans.
 Paddle close to land and never cross the whole lake.
 Strong winds can set in quickly and can make it very dangerous in just minutes.